 Yoga is a great form of exercise.
 You can do it anywhere and it requires no special equipment.
 It also enhances flexibility, endurance as well as muscle tone.
 Yoga asanas (or poses) have a dual function – some of the poses use your body weight to tone your muscles, while others strengthen the muscles.
 A good example of where you gain muscle definition through bodyweight exercises are Chatturanga (four-limbed staff pose) and Paripurna navasana (boat pose), while poses like Trikonasana (triangle pose) engage major muscle groups to strengthen them and also improve your flexibility, balance and muscle tone.

 In fact, so effective is Yoga in strengthening your muscles, that a study done by the American Council on Exercise in 2005 revealed that beginners at the gym who practiced Hatha Yoga for 8 weeks could do more sit-ups and push-ups because of increased muscle mass, compared to those who did no prior workouts.
 With regular practice of Yoga, you will visually notice that your body is more sculpted and muscles defined, without ever having to lift weights at the gym!

 Could Yoga be Better than Hitting the Gym?

 While your workout at the gym will bust calories at a faster pace, it causes a lot of stress on your bones, joints, and muscles, which also makes you more susceptible to injuries.
-On the other hand, yoga gently takes your body through a full range of complex motions, which gently loosen your tight muscles without putting any extra stress on joints.
+On the other hand, yoga gently takes your body through a full range of complex motion, which gently loosens your tight muscles without putting any extra stress on joints.
 In fact, because yoga is a weight-bearing exercise, it puts only adequate stress on your bones which in turn enhances their ability to store calcium, hence toning not only your muscles but also strengthening your bones at the same time.

 Make the Most of Your Yoga Session